YAA and NCAS affiliation status of clubs 2023-2024

 Any later amendments to the above Acts of future Acts or Legislation that are relevant to the Society.

-In pursuance of this policy, the GNAS reserves the right to discipline any of its members/employees who practise any form of discrimination on the grounds of a persons age, gender, ability, race, nationality, religion, ethnic origin, creed, colour, social status or sexual orientation.
-Subject at all times to the GNAS Disciplinary Procedure, Child Protection Policy and Codes of Conduct, which should be read in conjunction with this policy.
+In pursuance of this policy, Archery GB reserves the right to discipline any of its members/employees who practise any form of discrimination on the grounds of a persons age, gender, ability, race, nationality, religion, ethnic origin, creed, colour, social status or sexual orientation.
+Subject at all times to Archery GB Disciplinary Procedure, Child Protection Policy and Codes of Conduct, which should be read in conjunction with this policy.

-GNAS is committed to signing the Racial Equality Charter for Sport, which is a public pledge signed by National Governing Bodies of sport to outlaw racial discrimination of any kind, subject to being within their area of control or influence.
-GNAS will endeavour to achieve racial equality within archery.
+Archery GB is committed to signing the Racial Equality Charter for Sport, which is a public pledge signed by National Governing Bodies of sport to outlaw racial discrimination of any kind, subject to being within their area of control or influence.
+Archery GB will endeavour to achieve racial equality within archery.